Are You Hard of Hearing or Hearing Impaired?

 From telephones that translate voice into readable text to on-site sign-language experts.

-They can be made available to interpret board meetings and seminar speeches into understandable language for those who are deaf or hearing impaired.
+They are made available to interpret board meetings and seminar speeches into understandable language for those who are deaf or hard of hearing.
+The number of resources is continually growing.

 However, for those that have been able to hear normally and who lose their hearing due to an illness, an injury, use of selective drugs or other means.